trema/testfirst-trema/design/design.md

 # Design phase #################################################################

 * The theme for this tutorial is "repeater-hub"
-* By designing, testing and debugging repeater-hub with Trema, let's explore Trema framework.
+* We are going to explore the Trema framework by designing, testing and debugging the repeater-hub program.

 !SLIDE full-page-image